-The Chinese and Russians are also developing and deploying satellites that can shadow ours and possibly knockout a large portion of our critical space-based military satellite warning, surveillance, imaging, navigation, and communications systems with little or no warning.
+The Chinese and Russians are also developing and deploying satellites that can shadow U.S. and allied satellites and possibly knockout a large portion of our critical space-based military satellite warning, surveillance, imaging, navigation, and communications systems with little or no warning.
 This has prompted calls for prohibiting states from having more than a handful of its satellites near anyone else's at any one time.
-A violation of this rule might allow states to take defensive action to either
+A violation of this rule might allow states to take defensive action to either to push trespassing satellites out of one's zone or, if necessary, to disable the shadowing satellite.25